 There are almost always waiting times to enter the Doge’s Palace to walk across the Bridge of Sighs.
 However, this only applies to visitors who have not purchased online tickets in advance.
 Those who are in a hurry and just want to take the obligatory photo from a distance have to find their way through the crowds on the constantly crowded Ponte della Paglia.

-From the other side you can also see the Bridge of Sighs, as already mentioned.
+From the other side, you can also see the Bridge of Sighs, as already mentioned.
 It is much quieter here, but the view from the Ponte della Canonica is rather less spectacular.

 The architecture of the bridge

-The baroque bridge is eleven metres long and quite narrow, made of Istrian marble – a limestone that comes from the quarry in Vrsar.
+The baroque bridge is eleven meters long and quite narrow, made of Istrian marble – a limestone that comes from the quarry in Vrsar.
 Even the Romans operated the quarry because the marble quarried was of very high quality.
 With its beautiful shine, the Bridge of Sighs also has a special attitude, which is not at all matched by its spartan interior.

 The bridge was planned by Antonio Contin, one of the grandsons of Antonio da Ponte, who went down in Venice’s history as the builder of the Rialto Bridge.
 The planning of the canal crossing had begun in 1600, and between 1602 and 1603 the bridge was built in the style of baroque architecture.